smenni/itsmundane/content/Consume less, create more.  Pt1.md

 title: Consume less, create more.
 Part 1.
 draft: false
 ---
-Bear with me for a second (what a sentence to start my very first public post...)
-I need this disclaimer since I've always had mixed feelings about people that write about productivity tools and instruct others to set up these sophisticated, intricate systems.
+Bear with me for a second (what a sentence to start my first public post...)
+I need this disclaimer since I've always had mixed feelings about people who write about productivity tools and instruct others to set up these sophisticated, intricate systems.
 It feels like peak 'productive procrastination.'

 But I promise that while this is *also* doing that a bit, the core message is about how I'm trying to take advantage of the "AI superpowers" (really what I mean here is large language models) for my media consumption.
-While I've been quite good about accepting that there's not enough time in the world to read the gazillion papers, articles, threads I've bookmarked, I find it harder to ignore the many highlights, notes, and insights I made, but that live scattered across several tools and services.
+While I've been quite good about accepting that there's not enough time in the world to read the gazillion papers, articles, and threads I've bookmarked, I find it harder to ignore the many highlights, notes, and insights I made, but that live scattered across several tools and services.

 ## The Starting Point.
 **More time to create.** Quite some time ago when we were co-workers at Spotify, the amazing designer [Mat Budelmann](https://substack.com/@practicingdesign) mentioned how he's trying to consume less and create more (now you know, I stole that line!)
-And that's the ultimate goal: spend less time managing that firehose of content to consume, and spend more time creating something original based on my very own reflections and insights.
+And that's the ultimate goal: spend less time managing that firehose of content to consume and spend more time creating something original based on my reflections and insights.

-**Less 'useless' reading.** There's never enough time to read, and to be honest, with more and more content being generated, it's becoming hard to simply figure out what content is worth reading.
+**Less 'useless' reading.** There's never enough time to read, and to be honest, with more and more content being generated, it's becoming hard to even just figure out what content is worth reading.

-**Less screen time.** No, this isn't suddenly turning into a parenting post, but just like kids, I should spent less time in front of a screen.
+**Less screen time.** No, this isn't suddenly turning into a parenting post, but just like kids, I should spend less time in front of a screen.
 But my setup required more screen time than I wanted.
-I love going on long walks or runs while listening to podcasts or even research papers (now that synthetic voices are so good), but I wish it was to process what I'm hearing to better remember it later.
+I love going on long walks or runs while listening to podcasts or even research papers (now that synthetic voices are so good), but I wish it would be easier to process what I'm hearing so I can remember it later.

-I'll get to how I'm now addressing these points in a bit, but this is what triggered my exploration into a change of tools.
+I'll get to how I'm now addressing these points in a bit, but here's what triggered my exploration into a change of tools.
 ## Obsidian Obsession.
 My friend [Daniel Leon](https://www.linkedin.com/in/danielandresleon) introduced me to [Obsidian](https://obsidian.md/) and particularly the [Caret Plugin](https://caretplugin.ai/) Plugin which allows you to visually create workflows using any sort of text file and feeding it into an LLM.